tatsu-lab/alpaca_eval/README.md

 **When not to use AlpacaEval?**
-As any other automatic evaluator, AlpacaEval should **not replace human evaluation in important settings**, e.g., to decide on model release.
+As any other automatic evaluator, AlpacaEval should **not replace human evaluation in high-stake decision-making**, e.g., to decide on model release.
 In particular, AlpacaEval is limited by the fact that (1) the instructions in the eval set might not be representative of advanced usage of LLMs; (2) automatic evaluators may have biases such as favoring style over factuality of the answer; and (3) AlpacaEval does not measure the risks that a model could cause.